Top 10 Black Annual and Perennial Plants

 Boasting bright scarlet blooms, the Tropicanna Black series offers a refreshing alternative for cannas.
 You’ll need to plant the rhizomes every spring.
 Then sit back and watch the magic as they grow up to 6 feet tall.

-The plants do best with at least six hours of sun, but will tolerate some shade.
+These black plants do best with at least six hours of sun, but will tolerate some shade.

 Why we love it: It’s one of the easiest ways to bring the flair of the tropics to your backyard.
+See our list of the top 10 tropical plants for your garden.

 (Petunia x hybrid, annual)

-Sorbet Black Delight viola
+Sorbet Black Delight Viola

 (Viola cornuta, annual)